 It doesn't matter what the season is - New York City is always a great place to visit.
 From late November to early January, New York is lit up by Christmas lights, colorful markets, and festive celebrations.

-Here are just a few of our favorite New City winter season activities.
+Here are just a few of our favorite Winter Activities in NYC.

 The famous Rockefeller Christmas Tree in Midtown Manhattan has been a New York City staple in Rockefeller Plaza since the 1930s.

 The lighting ceremony takes place in early December and is marked by live performances, including the Radio City Rockettes.

 Window Shop in the City’s Most Expensive Street

 Visit the city's most expensive street and marvel at the holiday lights and festive holiday window displays.

 Most of these displays are unveiled in November, and retailers work hard to outdo one another.

 Some of the best displays come from Saks Fifth Avenue between 49th and 50th Street, Bergdorf Goodman on 5th Avenue, Bloomingdales on 59th Street, and Macy's on 34th Street.

 There's nothing like watching the NYCB perform Nutcracker at the Lincoln Center to get you in the holiday spirit!

 The season usually starts in January and concludes in February with some of the most iconic ballets, perfect for art lovers.